Ski Holidays and Ski Fitness

 You thought you could get away without it, didn’t you?
 Well you could, but stretching will just make life easier, since it helps blood flow to and from the muscle.
 If you tend to suffer from backache, one of the best exercises is the one pictured here.

 Lie on the floor, with your bum and hips against a wall and the feet up against it.
 Put your heels close together and keep your back fully in contact with the floor.

 This is a simple way to obtain good results in 10-15 minutes.

 Ski Fitness Exercises – Conclusions

 In this article we tried to give a brief indication on where to start a training schedue towards skiing.
 We chose skiing exercises that are low impact on the joints and for which you don’t need to own any specialist equipment.
 The best way to progress is to try to slowly increase the repetitions or sets in each exercise, so that by the end of a few weeks you’re hopefully able to do quite a few more than when you started..
-Being fit makes a huge difference in this sport, which is why we run training programmes for our instructors that include pre-season fitness sessions.
-Because we need to be able to ski (a lot!) during the full length of the winter, our strength and conditioning coaches are at work all season long!
+Being fit makes a huge difference in this sport, which is why we run training for our instructors; we need to be able to ski (a lot!) during the full length of the winter!